 Make Sure You Have A Reliable Guide

-One of the biggest reasons people have issues when trying to make kefir at home is that they do not have any real guidance.
-You should make sure you find a detailed guide that will tell you exactly what you need to be doing and what you need to be watching out for.
+You should ensure you find a detailed guide that will tell you exactly what you need to be doing and what you need to watch out for.

-Since there are a lot of people that are interested in making their own kefir, you’ll find plenty of guides out there.
-You can even find video guides, which will allow you to see what you should be doing.
+You can even find video guides to see what you should be doing.
 Stick to the instructions, and you will get better results.

 It is best to Be Cautious